goodshuffle/goodshuffle-developer-site/content/docs/setup/weebly.md

 These are the high-level steps:

-1. Activate you Website Wishlist Integration.
+1. Activate you Website Integration.
 2. Add HTML code snippets to your site's header.
 3. Add custom CSS to your site's design.
 4. Create a page for the basic gallery and embed an HTML code snippet.